gbbirkisson/spis/README.md

 ### Binary

-If you want to run the binary, you will need to understand that `SPIS` needs a webserver to serve media.
+If you want to run the binary, you will need to understand that `spis` needs a webserver to serve media.

 #### Why do we need a webserver

 Because, serving images and videos is complicated!
-It involves caching, compressing, streaming and a host of other problems that `SPIS` does not need to know about.
+It involves caching, compressing, streaming and a host of other problems that `spis` does not need to know about.
 Some people that are way smarter than me have found a solution for all these problems.
-So instead of implementing a bad solution in `SPIS`, we stand on the shoulders of others and use a tried and tested webserver to handle this complexity for us.
+So instead of implementing a bad solution in `spis`, we stand on the shoulders of others and use a tried and tested webserver to handle this complexity for us.

 #### Diagram

 So how do these things tie together.
-Well here is a simplified diagram of what happens when you open up `SPIS` in the browser.
+Well here is a simplified diagram of what happens when you open up `spis` in the browser.

 > [!NOTE]
-> Never during the interaction does `SPIS` read images of the file system and serve them.
+> Never during the interaction does `spis` read images of the file system and serve them.

 ```mermaid
 sequenceDiagram